-Early Head Start continues to support engagement of participating fathers, implementation of family literacy through classroom reading and activities, family "take a book home" project, maintaining caring and competent administrative and support staff, discussed strategies for recruitment of children diagnosed with differing learning abilities, expanded community partnerships to include advisory panels concerned with health disparities, as well as oral health and environmental improvements.
+Early Head Start continues to support engagement of participating fathers, implementation of family literacy, maintaining caring and competent administrative and support staff, discussed strategies for recruitment of children diagnosed with differing learning abilities, expanded community partnerships to include advisory panels concerned with health disparities, as well as oral health and environmental improvements.
 We have also remained committed to the importance of ongoing training, monitoring, program assessment, mentoring, and professional development.